CoolDude2349/Offline-Single-File-Games/.github/ISSUE_TEMPLATE/game_request.md

 ## Rules
 1. No paid indie games
 2. No overly large games
+3. No online multiplayer games
-3. Must be somewhat popular
+4. Must be somewhat popular